coccon/proffastpylot/docs/folder_structure.md

 ## 4. Steering Files

-The input files and python scripts that calls proffastpylot do not need to be located inside the `proffastpylot` directory.
+The input files and python scripts that call proffastpylot do not need to be located inside the `proffastpylot` directory.

 # Example for a possible folder structure: